Music

 Credits 3

-A critical study of school music literature pertaining to American multiculturalism.
-Appropriate for P-12 in public and private settings.
+This course is a critical study of school music literature pertaining to American multiculturalism.
+It is appropriate for P-12 in public and private settings.
 A practicum is required.

 MU 331: Diction for School Music